monkychia/project2/README.md

 * With intuitive functionality, this application makes shared work flow within a small team easy and efficient.

 ##Design Layout
-[x] Main Page: In this page the approved events and pending events will be displayed. with create, update, delete, and view buttons on it.
+[x] Main Page: In this page the approved events and pending events will be displayed with create, update, delete, and view buttons on it.
-[x] Create Page: A new event can be created by filling out the form.
-Then the event details will be sent via email to rest of the team members for approval.
+[x] Create Page: A new event can be created by filling out the form information.
+The event details will then be sent via email to rest of the team members for approval.
 Simultaneously, the database will also be populated with the new event record.
 [x] View Page: A single event will be displayed with all of it's respective details.
-There will be delete, update, and approve buttons on it.
+There will be delete, update, and approve buttons provided for modifications.
 [x] Update Page: Here an event can be updated with new specifics.
 Once the client submits their adjustments, the record in the mySQL database will be updated as well.

 ##Built With: